-- ECC.A.1.1.8 When a Site Responsibility Schedule is prepared it shall be sent by The Company to the Users involved for confirmation of its accuracy. - The Site Responsibility Schedule shall then be signed on behalf of The Company by its Responsible Manager (see ECC.A.1.1.16) and on behalf of each User involved by its Responsible Manager (see ECC.A.1.1.16), by way of written confirmation of its accuracy.
-For Connection Sites in Scotland or Offshore, tThe Site Responsibility Schedule will also be signed on behalf of the Relevant Transmission Licensee by its Responsible Manager.
+- ECC.A.1.1.8 When a Site Responsibility Schedule is prepared it shall be sent by The Company to the Users involved for confirmation of its accuracy. - ECC.A.1.1.9 The Site Responsibility Schedule shall then be signed on behalf of The Company by its Responsible Manager (see ECC.A.1.1.16) and on behalf of each User involved by its Responsible Manager (see ECC.A.1.1.16), by way of written confirmation of its accuracy.
+The Site Responsibility Schedule will also be signed on behalf of the Relevant Transmission Licensee by its Responsible Manager.